aime-team/aime-mlc/README.md

 * multi GPU: allocate GPUs per user, container or session
 * Runs with the same performance as a bare metal installation
 * Repository of all major deep learning framework versions as containers
+* (New): interactive versus script mode: the user can select everytime the best mode using only a flag
+* (New): gpu architecture is easy to be selected using either a flag or an enviroment variable

 ## Installation